Scarlet Witch: The Avengers

 The Vision and Wanda are kidnapped by the residents of New Salem, who reveal they recently killed Agatha Harkness (Agness).
 During a magical ceremony, the corrupt leader of New Salem is defeated, causing excess magical energy to go wild.
 Using Agatha's lessons of tapping into different magical sources, Wanda taps into the excess energy and channels it safely away.
 Before she finishes, she hears Agatha's spirit tell her to use the incredible magical power while she's still connected to it.
 Instinctively, Wanda uses it to make herself pregnant.
 Months later, Wanda's old Brotherhood of Mutants teammate Toad attacks Leonia in order to take her as his bride.
 Seeing she is now eight months pregnant, he is repulsed and Wanda defeats him.
-Wanda later goes into labor and is attended by the physician and sorcerer Dr. Strange, who is surprised when she gives birth to twins.
+Wanda later goes into labor and is attended by the physician and sorcerer Doctor Strange, who is surprised when she gives birth to twins.
 The boys are named Thomas (for Phineas Thomas Horton, the scientist who created the android Human Torch) and William (in reference to Wonder Man's real name, Simon Williams).
 Eventually, the Vision and Scarlet Witch relocate their family to Los Angeles, joining the new West Coast Avengers.